Esri/arcgis-pro-sdk-community-samples/SceneLayers/SceneCalcTools/SceneCalcTools (C#).md

 1. Click Start button to open ArcGIS Pro.
 1. ArcGIS Pro will open.
 1. Open the project "Scene_Volume_Calculation.aprx" found in folder: "C:\Data\VolumeCalcTools\Scene_Volume_Calculation\"
 1. The demo dataset contains a 3D integrated mesh scene layer, Asphalt3D_132, which is visible as the project opens.
 The default view is zoomed in to show three asphalt stockpiles.
 There is also a bookmark, Asphalt Stockpiles, to restore this view for trying the add-in tools.
-There is a single “volume polygon” in green seen around the base of the largest stockpile, which is contained in the polygon feature layer, Clip_Polygon_Asphalt.
+There is a single "volume polygon" in green seen around the base of the largest stockpile, which is contained in the polygon feature layer, Clip_Polygon_Asphalt.
 1. Click on the Add-In Tab and you will find a new button provided by the add-in with the caption "Scene Volume Calculation".
 Click the button to open the new dockpane which has the same caption.
 Resize the dockpane as needed to view the text boxes.
 ![UI](Screenshot/Screen1.png)